chavesrodolfo/Blog/README.md

 ## 🚀 Tech Stack

-This project was build using the folloing technologies.
+This project was build using the following technologies.

 - [NextJS](https://nextjs.org/)
 - [MongoDB](https://expressjs.com/pt-br/)